-Risk Yes No Control Measures Is your athlete under 28 weeks' gestation?
-Does your athlete have any underlying health conditions such as heart or lung disease?
-(Refer to current AGOVERNMENT GOVERNMENT GOV Is your athlete required to wear a face covering, which may impact on breathing?
+Risk Yes No Control Measures Is the athlete under 28 weeks' gestation?
+Does the athlete have any underlying health conditions such as heart or lung disease?
+(Refer to current AGOVERNMENT GOVERNMENT GOVE Is the athlete required to wear a face covering, which may impact on breathing?